cshoih/cshoih/README.md

 `Background`

 I’m currently in high school.
-I will attend university in 2023 to attain a double degree in commerce and computer science.
+I will attend university in 2023 to attain a double degree in Computer Science Advanced + Commerce.
 This will enable me to develop the skills necessary to become a software engineer whilst engaging in the entrepreneurial route as well.
+Or perhaps I would like to do a double degree in Bachelor of Advanced Computing + Bachelor of Science (Medical Science).
+We will see.

 `Purpose`